Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Wire/Class TwoWire.rst

 Example: `MasterWriter <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/Wire/examples/MasterWriter/MasterWriter.ino>`_

-.. important :: Originally, ‘endTransmission’ was an f(void) function.
+.. important :: Originally, 'endTransmission' was an f(void) function.
 It has been modified to take one parameter indicating whether a STOP should be performed on the bus.
 Calling endTransmission(false) allows a sketch to perform a repeated start.

 .. caution :: WARNING: Nothing in the library keeps track of whether the bus tenure has been properly ended with a STOP.
 It is very possible to leave the bus in a hung state if no call to endTransmission(true) is made.
 Some I2C devices will behave oddly if they do not see a STOP.